Resources for Customers, Employers, and Counselors

 Disability employment awareness advocates commend the following businesses for being recognized as leaders within their communities in support of hiring those individuals best suited for the job – a person who lives with a disability!
 The 2014 Florida Statewide recipients include: Sea World Orlando, Dunkin Donuts, Gulf Coast Enterprises, Lee & Marie’s Cakery Company, Citigroup, Bay Pines VA Healthcare System and 2-1-1 Broward.

 Will you be the next to hire a person with a disability and become that Champion of Change?
 These resources can help:

-March 22, 2015 was designated as National Rehabilitation Counselors Appreciation Day.
+March 22 is designated as National Rehabilitation Counselors Appreciation Day.
 This gives Council pause to express appreciation to the backbone of the vocational rehabilitation profession for approximately 10,000 rehab counselors work in state agencies.
 Those 10,000 counselors serve more than 1,000,000 consumers on any given day.
 Thank you for all that you do, each and every day, on behalf of Floridians with Disabilities who want to work.
 You make a huge difference!

 Public Forums are held at each quarterly meeting and during the year with Vocational Rehabilitation (VR) for rulemaking, state plan comments, etc. Please join us to hear what others are saying or to share your thoughts concerning VR.

 Public Forum Guidelines (PDF)